 There’s one common question I’d like to cover directly in this article because it seems to be stressful for most people.
 “How much are you looking to make?” or “What is your salary requirement?”.
 Many people try to wiggle out of answering the question with responses like these:

 - I’m just looking to make whatever the market rate is for this type of position

 - Salary isn’t the most important thing to me.
 I’m evaluating opportunities based on a broad range of factors.

 - At my last job I made $xxK

-There’s nothing terrible about the above responses, but what about something like this: “Salary is only a part of my overall selection criteria but I’m most strongly considering roles that pay in the range of $xxx”.
+There’s nothing terrible about the above responses, but what about something like this: “Salary is only a part of my overall selection criteria, but I’m most strongly considering roles that pay in the $x to $y range”.
 There are some advantages to this approach: